Chapter 2 - Tests, loops and functions#

 Purpose:

-For-loops are used to repeat a command or group of commands for a fixed, predetermined number of times.
+for-loops are used to repeat a command or sequence of commands for a fixed, predetermined number of times.

 Format: